HeardLibrary/linked-data/assets/notes-2018-fall/metaphactory-2018-10-28.md

 https://www.britannica.com/art/Chinese-architecture/Stylistic-and-historical-development-from-220-to-1206-ce

-The new Song style is characterized by a number of distinct features.
+"The new Song style is characterized by a number of distinct features.
 The line of the eaves, which in Tang architecture of northern China was still straight, now curves up at the corners, and the roof has a pronounced sagging silhouette.
-The bracket cluster (dougong) has become more complex: not only is it continuous between the columns, often including doubled, or even false, cantilever arms (or “tail-rafters,” xia’ang), which slant down from the inner superstructure to the bracket, but also a great variety of bracket types may be used in the same building (56 different types are found in the five-story wooden pagoda built in 1056 at the Fogong Temple in Yingxian, Shanxi province).
+The bracket cluster (dougong) has become more complex: not only is it continuous between the columns, often including doubled, or even false, cantilever arms (or “tail-rafters,” xia’ang), which slant down from the inner superstructure to the bracket, but also a great variety of bracket types may be used in the same building (56 different types are found in the five-story wooden pagoda built in 1056 at the Fogong Temple in Yingxian, Shanxi province)."

 Timeline query for number of xia'ang: